 At St Aloysius, we nurture and celebrate each individual, and also engender in our students an awareness and appreciation of the needs and gifts of others.
 Wonderful interactions between students and staff result from supportive relationships.

 All staff at St Aloysius have a wellbeing responsibility, to ensure that each student is cared for on a personal level.
-Importantly, staff also work closely with parents to ensure that their daughters are happy and thriving.
-The concern the girls show for each other and those who care for them is testament to the community we have built.
+Importantly, staff also work closely with parents to ensure that their children are happy and thriving.
+The concern the students show for each other and those who care for them is testament to the community we have built.

 At St Aloysius we employ a whole-school approach to Student Wellbeing, ensuring that it is a core element of our Learning and Teaching program.
 We understand that learning, wellbeing and faith are inextricably linked and as such we employ a whole-school approach to pastoral care.
-We understand that girls do well when they feel known and valued.
+We understand that students thrive when they are known and valued.
 Our academic staff work closely with a strong network of support staff to encourage each student to achieve his or her best, and the College Co-Curricular Program supports students to explore their interests beyond the academic.

-Developed by Year Level Leaders together with our College Psychologist, the Nourish Program is our Year 7 – 12 Pastoral Care Program designed to nourish the mind, body and soul.
+Developed by Year Level Leaders together with our College Psychologist, the Nourish Program is our Year 7 – 12 Pastoral Care Program designed to support the development of the whole person.
 The program is aligned with our Mercy Education Values and covers a range of topics such as wellbeing, study habits, learning behaviours, time management, cyber-safety, growth mindset, friendship and nutrition and is delivered via a weekly 45-minute lesson by Pastoral Leaders, Year Level leaders and a range of specialist staff and guest presenters.